elvisish/escoria-docs/advanced/faq.rst

 .. hint::

-   Remember that any arguments you pass to your function must be literals.
+   Any arguments you pass to your function must be literals.
-   Variables like ESC flags, globals and the like cannot be used currently.
+   Escoria variables (ESC flags, globals, etc) cannot be passed currently.